 As a lover of the Dewey Decimal Classification system and a college major in the Social Sciences, I hope to help you understand this Dewey Class…and suggest some changes that might better serve your students and teachers.

-First, remember that Dewey numbers are assigned by discipline, that is, the field of study—basically, by profession.
+Remember that Dewey Decimal Numbers are assigned by discipline, that is, the field of study—the profession.
 How does that differ from subject?

-- Subject asks, “What is this about?” and gives us the topic of a book—the informational content inside.
+- Subject asks, “What is this about?” and is the topic of a book—the informational content inside.

-In addition, books with more than one discipline or subject are assigned a Dewey Decimal number according to the rule of two or the rule of three, that is, to the lowest number that includes all disciplines.
-This explains why the 300s are so large: 300 is lower than 6 other Dewey Classes, so many multiple discipline/subject books are placed there.
-As I summarize the 300s I’ll highlight those areas that are problematic for School Librarians.
+Also keep in mind that books for more than one discipline or subject are assigned the lowest Dewey Decimal number that includes all disciplines—using the rule of two or the rule of three.
+This explains why the 300 section is so large: its numbers are lower than 6 other Dewey Classes, so multiple subject/discipline books are placed in the 300s rather than where we might need them for our school curriculum.

 Visit my blog posts on Dewey 590s Animals for more about disciplinary alignment, and Let’s Put Dewey Decimal Books Where Students Can Find Them for more on the rules of two & three.

 Calling the 300s “social sciences” may be a slight misnomer: the social sciences include geography and history which Dewey places in the 900s, as well as psychology which Dewey places in the 100s.
 Thus, of the 7 social sciences, only sociology, anthropology, political science, and economics are in the 300s.

 Since these four disciplines are about social relationships and the organization & function of human societies, I’ve chosen a more specific name for this Dewey number which students understand better than the generic “Social Sciences”: